KellyZhou223/project01_shell/README.md

 ## Bugs:
 - Entering an empty line or an invalid command causes shell to require more "exit" to exit
 - Calling redirection/pipe functions causes shell to require more "exit" to exit (?)
+- When running multiple commands on one line, including a space before and after ; will not work (ex. ls -l ; echo hello does not work, but ls -l;echo hello does)

 ---